Having life insurance in retirement can be comforting and seem worthwhile if you don’t have a big enough nest egg to leave your family when you die.

 Management Changes Can Affect Your Payouts

-Since the carrier has the right to change mortality rates and elements of the interest crediting formula over time, the benefits of the investment hinges on the company’s commitment to fair treatment.
+Remember, the carrier has the right to change mortality rates and elements of the interest crediting formula over time.
+So the benefits of the investment hinges on the company’s commitment to fair treatment.

-There’s no way to guarantee that future management would hold the same values as the previous management, so the possibility exists that they might choose to maximize their profits at the expense of existing customers.
+There’s no way to guarantee that future management would hold the same values as the previous management.
+In fact, the possibility exists that they might choose to maximize their profits at the expense of existing customers.

-Therefore, it’s wise to purchase a policy from a reputable and well-established brand to protect your investment in the long run.
+Therefore, it’s wise to purchase a policy from a reputable and well-established brand.
+This will help to protect your investment in the long run.

 Contract Lapse Can Be Disastrous For Your Taxes